thecodeholic/webpack-starter-kit/README.md

 ## Running on development using [dev server](https://github.com/webpack/webpack-dev-server)

-Run `npm run start:dev` to start to webpack dev server with HMR ready
+Run `npm run start` to start to webpack dev server with HMR ready

 ## For production